Dory Funk Jr.: World Wrestling Council and later territories (1987–1989)

-Extreme Championship Wrestling (1994, 1997)
+Eastern/Extreme Championship Wrestling (1994, 1997)

-In 1994 Funk made his debut for Extreme Championship Wrestling.
-He reunited with Terry for the first time in three years.
-Terry was a main star for the company.
+In 1994 Funk made his debut for Eastern Championship Wrestling (soon to be renamed Extreme Championship Wrestling), reuniting for the first time in three years with Terry, who was one of the promotion's main stars.
 They feuded with The Public Enemy during Dory's stay in ECW.
 On June 26 they teamed up with Tommy Dreamer to defeat Hack Meyers and Public Enemy on ECW Hardcore TV.
 They lost to Public Enemy at Heatwave '94: the Battle for the Future in a No Rope Barbed Wire match.
-Dory returned to ECW on September 27, 1997, losing to ECW World Heavyweight Champion Shane Douglas.